What opportunities do robo-taxis in San Francisco offer? Experts explain.

 This new reality could provide data that helps vet decades of theory about autonomous vehicles and how they fit into society, UC Berkeley academics said.
 This moment also offers an opportunity to reimagine what accessibility and equality looks like in transportation.

 “Technology has the potential to provide powerful strategies to address a number of societal issues.
-However, advanced technology also has the ability to divide,” said Susan Shaheen, co-director of UC Berkeley’s Transportation Sustainability Research Center and a civil and environmental engineering professor.
+However, advanced technology also has the ability to divide,” said Susan Shaheen(link is external), co-director of UC Berkeley’s Transportation Sustainability Research Center and a civil and environmental engineering professor.
 “That's something we really need to be conscious of as we move forward.”

 UC Berkeley College of Computing, Data Science, and Society